Galena Creek Bridge

 The Galena Creek Bridge is a twin-span concrete arch bridge in Washoe County, Nevada.
-The bridge carries Interstate 580 and U.S. Route 395 over the Galena Creek between Carson City and Reno.
+The bridge carries Interstate 580 and U.S. Route 395 over Galena Creek between Carson City and Reno.
 It was opened to traffic in late August 2012.

-The bridge has a total length of 1725 ft and main span length of 689 ft.
+The bridge has a total length of 1725 ft and a main span length of 689 ft.
 The height is 295 ft.
 The bridge is reportedly the largest cathedral arch bridge in the world; that is a type of open-spandrel deck arch bridge where the arch supports the deck only at the center.

 Construction was started in 2003 but was delayed by a number of safety concerns and other issues.
 In 2006, the original prime contractor found the planned construction method unsafe; the method was revised and a new contractor hired.
 In 2010, several long superficial cracks were found.
 On July 28, 2012, the Nevada Department of Transportation held a community event for pedestrian, bicycle, and limited motor vehicle traffic to see the bridge prior to it opening for traffic; the bridge and freeway project opened in late August 2012.